Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 I wonder why they aren’t in school.
 They look older than I remember them.
 The one who called me, Cunt, looks bigger.
 Tougher.
 He might even be out of school.
-Still, they seem like students.
+Still, they look like students.

 I drive home.
 I return to my work.
 The internet connection is still dragging.
 I can’t concentrate.
 I can’t eat.
 I can’t wait for my husband or my son.

 I reach out to a Facebook group.
 A community one.
 Maybe somebody will recognize these two boys.
 Know their parents.
 Know what school they go to.
+Help me follow up.

 A reply comes right away.
 “What did they do?” he asks.

 I study the profile picture of this man.
 I wonder if he is the father.
 I compare features.
 I worry that he might hurt his son.
-I’d been an ally to students with difficult families.
+I’d been an ally to students in difficult families.
 I’d been the teacher to call home with good news before there was any bad news to report.
 I remember the icy reception that would greet me on the other end of the line when I identified myself.
 I remember the silence that followed what I had to say.
 The hollering.
 How a father or a mother would drop the receiver and call out to a spouse.
 “It’s his teacher!
 She says he was helpful today!”

 I decide that I should proceed.
 That the stakes are worthy.
 I copy and paste the text that I wrote in my own Facebook feed about what had happened at the Co-op.
 So many women replied to me immediately there.
-And men too.
+Some men too.
 Disgusted.
 Angry.
 Supportive.
 They mirrored my experience, and my response, and by doing so they empowered me, even now.

 Sharing the photos and the text in the community group however evokes a different response.